Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-46ar-d1IahE.md

 ### Transcript

-> will the reindeer doggo get added to the press kit oh that's a good question i don't know i think it's probably too late or maybe it's not too late but i don't know i can ask if someone can do it but here's the thing like most people are going on vacation now so i don't know who's available
+> will the reindeer doggo get added to the press kit oh that's a good question I don't know I think it's probably too late or maybe it's not too late but I don't know I can ask if someone can do it but here's the thing like most people are going on vacation now so I don't know who's available